f-tonini/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 This repo contains the Rscript used for the final project of the "Getting and Cleaning Data" course, Data Science Signature Track (Coursera).
+The zipped folder contains the datasets necessary for the analysis.

 ## Description of the script:

+First of all we use the `unzip()` function to unzip our large data folder into our working directory.
+It is preferrable to do this instead of keeping the unzipped data on github, given the large size of the files.

-The script is split into 5 main tasks:
+The script is divided into 5 main tasks:

-1.Merge the training and the test sets to create one data set.
+1. Merge the training and the test sets to create one data set.
-2.Extract only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement.
-3.Use descriptive activity names to name the activities in the data set 4.Appropriately label the data set with descriptive variable names.
+3. Use descriptive activity names to name the activities in the data set
+4. Appropriately label the data set with descriptive variable names.
-5.From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##1.
 Merge the training and the test sets to create one data set.